EcrituresNumeriques/stylo/docs/en_EN/pages/sources.md

 ## Stylo Source

-It is possible to report problems and bugs on the [project's GitHub repository](https://github.com/EcrituresNumeriques/stylo/issues).
+Report problems and bugs on the [project's GitHub repository](https://github.com/EcrituresNumeriques/stylo/issues).

 <a class="btn btn-info" href="https://github.com/EcrituresNumeriques/stylo/issues/new" role="button">Report a bug</a>